anphipolito/sdamerdji.github.io/_research/formalizing-ideals.md

 Proof. by rewrite /decide; case: Prop_bool => /=; constructor.
 Qed.
 ```

-We make the choice of accepting classical logic, rejecting the benefits of constructivism as we didn't particularly need them for this project.
-This project was my first introduction to the constructive versus classical debate and taught me the value of understanding these nuances when working on formalization.
+Which includes the law of excluded middle ($P \lor \lnot P$) in the form of `{P} + {~P}`.
+We chose to reject the benefits of constructivism as we didn't particularly need them for this project.
+This was actually my first introduction to the constructive versus classical debate and taught me the value of understanding these nuances when working on formalization.